Our Current House

 The kitchen is a really dark room with wood everywhere (on the cabinets, the walls, and even around that fluorescent light!).
 The faux brick linoleum flooring and stained laminate counter aren’t doing the room any favors either.

 We like to live in a house for at least a year before doing any major kitchen or bathroom gut-jobs (to see how we use a space instead of rushing into anything right away).
 But we love making inexpensive interim updates with things like paint, which we call Phase 1 (more on that here).
 So far we’ve removed a few cabinets, snagged a crazy-deal of a table, painted the trim & paneling, painted the walls, patched/painted the ceiling and replaced the lights, hung some open shelves, painted the upper cabinets, and stained the lower cabinets.
-Still want to update the counters and the floors…
+Then we applied Ardex concrete to the existing counters and sealed them.
+Still gotta tackle that floor…

 - The Master Bedroom -